British weather in March

 1667 Very cold, with the average temperature less than 2C.
 According to Pepys, the 6th was one of the coldest days ever known.

 1674 The coldest March on record, with an estimated average temperature of just over 1.0 ºC.
-Many sheep were lost.
+It was noted that many sheep were lost.
 It was known in Scotland as the "Blast o' March" because of the amount of snow.

 1740 The severe winter continued into March; the shortage of vegetables it caused led to an outbreak of scurvy.

 1748 The third coldest on record with 1.8C CET.

 1774 The worst flood of the eighteenth century in the Thames valley, following frost, snow, and heavy rain.
 The waters reached their highest on the 12th.
-50 acres of land destroyed by a landslip at Selbourne (Hants).
+50 acres of land were destroyed by a landslip at Selbourne (Hants).

 1781 Very dry (with 5.6mm average, the fourth driest on record, and the driest March).

 1785 Very cold, average termperature 1.2, the second coldest on record.

-1878 "The Eurydice squall" - famous gale of March 24 which sank HMS Eurdice off the Isle of Wight withthe loss of all hands (366 lives).
+1878 "The Eurydice squall" - famous gale of March 24 which sank HMS Eurydice off the Isle of Wight with the loss of all hands (366 lives).

 1818 Easter fell on the earliest possible date this year (March 22nd); the next time this will happen will be in 2285.

 1883 A very cold month.
 The lowest recorded temperature over Easter: -14.2C at Braemar on Good Friday (23rd).
 Overall it was the coldest Easter period on record.
 There was snow on Easter Monday (26th) and in many places the maximum temperature was around freezing.
 The month was the fourth coldest since 1659 and the coldest since 1785.
 However, there wasn't too much snow, and it was quite a sunny month (130 hours).